GMT-458-Web-GIS/geogame-edanurp/README.md

   - If the wrong country is clicked, the user is shown the correct country and the score is reduced by a percentage. <br>
   - When all countries have been visited, the game ends and the user is shown the final score. <br>
   - The game can be restarted with the “Restart” button. <br>

+*Working Principle: <br>
+  - The JavaScript file starts with the DOMContentLoaded event. <br>
+  - A random country name is selected with the pickNewCountry function. <br>
+  - The countryClicked function checks if the clicked country is correct. <br>
+  - If the answer is correct, the country counter is incremented.
+If the answer is incorrect, the score is reduced proportionally out of 100%. <br>
+  - At the end of the game, a final score and the possibility to restart is provided. <br>